-- Place the food on the broiler pan grid. - Touch Broil. - Touch 1 for full broiling or 2 for center broiling. - Touch 1 for High, 2 for Medium or 3 for Low broil. - Touch Start.
-The oven begins to broil. - Broil on one side until food is browned; turn and cook on the other side.
+- Place the food on the broiler pan grid. - 2 Touch Broil. - 3 Touch 1 for full broiling or 2 for center broiling. - Touch 1 for High, 2 for Medium or 3 for Low broil. - 5 Touch Start.
+The oven begins to broil. - 6 Broil on one side until food is browned ; turn and cook on the other side.

 Always pull the rack out to the stop position before turning or removing food.
+Let the oven preheat for approximately five minutes before cooking the food.

-When broiling is finished, touch Lower Clear/ Off.
+7 When broiling is finished, touch Lower Clear/ Off.
 Touch Clear/Off to cancel this function at any time.